 and the National Catholic Reporter.
 He is the author of Recovering Memory,

 a book about the churches' role in the Guatemalan peace process; the book

 inspired "Precarious Peace," a documentary video about the church

 in Guatemala.
-He has also written chapters for two different books on the region,
+He has also written chapters for two different books on the

-and political culture of Honduras.
+economics and political culture of Honduras.

 Paul's photos have appeared in countless church and ecumenical publications,

 as well as in newspapers such as the Washington Post, Boston Globe, Wall